 - Children receiving a blood transfusion: A parent's guide (PDF 270KB) leaflet on why your child may need a blood transfusion, the possible risks, the different types of transfusion and what to expect.

 Iron therapy may be prescribed by your doctor if your body is low in iron or to increase your body’s iron reserves such as before major surgery.
 Low body iron levels can cause anaemia (low haemoglobin, or ‘Hb’ levels).
 Haemoglobin is the protein found in red blood cells that carries oxygen around your body and gives blood its red colour.
-For more information go to our Iron disorders and iron therapy page.
+For more information go to our Iron deficiency and iron therapy page.

 Immunoglobulin infusions are used to treat a wide range of conditions affecting the immune system as well as some inflammatory disorders and infections.
 Immunoglobulin infusions are either given directly into a vein (intravenously) or into the tissues (subcutaneously).